Rich Swann: Championship reign and pursuits (2021–2024)

-Fir$t Cla$$ (2024–present)
+Fir$t Cla$$ (2024–2026)

-On the March 14, episode of Impact, Swann attacked Joe Hendry and turned heel, aligning with AJ Francis with the duo dubbed as First Class.
+On the March 14, 2024 episode of Impact, Swann attacked Joe Hendry and turned heel, aligning with AJ Francis with the duo dubbed as Fir$t Cla$$.
 On April 20 at Rebellion, Swann defeated Hendry.
 At Under Siege, Swann defeated Jake Something.
-At Against All Odds, Swann lost to PCO. on the June 20 episode of TNA Impact!, Swann lost to Nic Nemeth.
-At Slammiversary, Swann lost to Kushida. on the August 9 episode of Xplosion, Fir$t Cla$$ (Swann and AJ Francis) defeated Rhino and Sami Callihan.
+At Against All Odds, Swann lost to PCO.
+On the June 20 episode of TNA Impact!, Swann lost to Nic Nemeth.
+At Slammiversary, Swann lost to Kushida.
+On the August 9 episode of Xplosion, Fir$t Cla$$ (Swann and AJ Francis) defeated Rhino and Sami Callihan.
 On August 21, it was reported that TNA suspended Swann after his arrest for disorderly intoxication and entered into rehab.

 On April 14, 2025, It was reported that Swann had left TNA following the expiration of his contract with the promotion.
 During the July 25 tapings of iMPACT!, Swann made his return and rejoined Fir$t Cla$$.
 On October 12 at Bound for Glory, Swann competed in the 22-person Intergender Call Your Shot Gauntlet, being eliminated by fellow Fir$t Cla$$ member A. J. Francis.
+At Final Resolution on December 5, 2025, Swann turned on Francis and aided Leon Slater in retaining the TNA X Division Championship, thus turning face and disbanding Fir$t Cla$$ in the process.
+On January 17, 2026, at Genesis, Swann lost to Francis.
+Twelve days later on Impact!, Swann defeated Francis in a No Holds Barred match.